-With the trunk lid open, air flow can pull exhaust gas into the trunk.
-This can get into your car's interior and create a hazardous condition.
+With the trunk lid open, air flow can pull exhaust gas into your car's interior and create a hazardous condition.
 If you must drive with the trunk lid open, open all the windows and set the heating and cooling system as shown in the next column.
 If you must sit in your parked car, even in an unconfined area, with the engine running, adjust the heating and cooling system as follows:

 - 1. Select the Fresh Air mode.

 - 2. Select the 💝 mode.

-- Turn the fan on high speed.
+- 3. Turn the fan on high speed.

 - 4. Set the temperature control to a comfortable setting.